sarahi-capi/skinglow-app/README.md

-# SkinGlow: Skincare Routine Guide 🧴🫧
+# SkinGlow: A Skincare Routine App 🧴🫧

 A Java application built to help user model personalized skincare routines, heavily utilizing advanced Object-Oriented Programming (OOP) paradigms and JavaFX for the user interface.